-Of course, this was a community of interest to us because of what Fort cosmopolitan backwater, work destination.
-And in that vein, we have attempted to illustrate the connections between a place of global hyper-visibility, methods of emergent and temporary constructions, sites and representations of community.
+Of course, this was a community of interest to us because of what Fort McMurray is and is imagined to be: boomtown, economic engine, oil capital, cosmopolitan backwater, work destination.
+And in that vein, we have attempted to illustrate the connections between a place of global hyper-visibility, methods of inquiry at the level of visual analysis, and the co-production of visual artefacts as emergent and temporary constructions, sites and representations of community.
 Our objective has been a constant practice of tuning in to numerous perspectives.
 In this way we have taken our cue from practices of photography that suggest a multi-level look at a given subject.
 From our starting point at the university in Edmonton, we could only take in visual and oral representations of place that flow along the corridors and pathways of media representations, corporate representations, and occasional activist images aimed at offering counter perspectives to the former two streams.
 Images such as those in Burtynsky's "oil sands" series and National Geographic's March 2009 exposé on Fort McMurray contribute to a kind of externalized public knowledge.
 This public, or common, knowledge is precisely what we as researchers hoped to explore and challenge, to hold up to the youth as an object of interest and interlocution.
 The danger with floating, external, and public knowledge is perhaps that this is where narratives of power and place become strong, and often polarized.